irajsb/UMGPluginDocs/Misc/RadialMenu.md

 # Radial Menu Widget
 This Radial Menu dynamically accepts children without the need for building static textures.

-Examples are placed in WB_RadialMenu, PingSpawner, and WB_Mobile in the plugin content.

 ![Radial Menu](./RadialMenu.png)

 ## How To Use
 - Drag the Radial Menu to your widget.
-- Add children by dragging and dropping them into the menu.
+- Radial Menu accepts child widgets like any other panel in unreal engine.
+Add children by dragging and dropping them into the menu.
 Buttons can also be added if you want to simulate hovering effects (buttons will be cosmetic only).
-- Pass input to the Radial Menu using one of these functions:
+- Pass the user input to the Radial Menu using one of these functions:

 ![Radial Menu Functions](./RadialMenuFuncs.png)